chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/security-advisories/managing-advisories/index.md

 From this snapshot, we can get an idea of the timeline of a vulnerability’s remediation process.
 The first CVE displayed, CVE-2024-33599, was detected on 5/14/2023 and remediated within the next 24 hours.
 Similar results are shown for other advisories, including the versions of the package in which the vulnerability was remediated.

-We encourage you to experiment with these flags to see what information you can gather from your various searches.
+We encourage you to experiment with these flags to find what information you can gather from your various searches.

 ## Creating and Updating Advisories